kdheepak/blog/content/23-technical-writing.md

 Loads of people have already talked about this and similar issues at some length [@steingold_proprietary_nodate;@cottrell_word_nodate], and have probably done more justice to this topic that I possibly could.
 With all these issues, it is hard to believe Word is so widely accepted as a standard.

 I think there is a strong case to be made about why you should consider dropping Word for your next paper.
-In addition to what has been discussed above :
+In addition to what has been discussed above:

 <!-- BEGIN SLIDES -->